kannibalox/rtorrent-docs/docs/include-cmd-network.rst

            network.port_range ≫  string ‹range›
            network.port_range.set = string ‹range› ≫ 0

-        This set of options controls how the incoming port is picked.
-        ``network.port_open`` allows for disabling the port entirely, while ``network.port_range`` defines the range of ports rTorrent will consider for use.
+        This set of options controls how the incoming peer port is picked.  ``network.port_open`` allows for disabling the port entirely, while ``network.port_range`` defines the range of ports rTorrent will consider for use.
 If ``network.port_random`` is false, the range will be scanned in sequence until a usable one is found.
-If no suitable ports are found, rTorrent will fail to start. ``port_range`` is an alias for ``network.port_range.set``. ``port_random`` is an alias for
+If no suitable ports are found, rTorrent will fail to start.

-        ``network.port_random.set``
+        ``port_range`` is an alias for
+        ``network.port_range.set``. ``port_random`` is an alias for
+        ``network.port_random.set``.

     network.proxy_address
     network.proxy_address.set